benchristel/verse/docs/storage-format-design.md

 ### Files

 Each file in the export is listed following the metadata section, preceded by a JSON object of file-level metadata.
-Files are separated from each other and from their metadata by `_SECTION_` dividers.
+Files are separated from each other and from their metadata by `// _SECTION_` dividers.

 The files within an export are ordered by their (immutable, random) id.
 Because of this, renaming files or reordering them in the editor results in only a one-line diff.

 ### Example

 ```
-Verse Export Format v1.0
+// Verse Export Format v1.0
-_SECTION_
+// _SECTION_
 {
   "id": "bf07a7fb825f",
   "name": "hello.js",
   "type": "program",
   "index": 0
 }
-_SECTION_
+// _SECTION_
 define({
   displayText() {
     return 'Hello, world!'